 Spiritual Greed and Gluttony – Dark Night of The Soul

-I Remember about a dozen years ago, I was going through a particularly challenging time that felt like a hopeless period In my personal and spiritual development.
-Among other things, my mentor had suggested I read and meditate on Dark Night Of The Soul by St. John of The Cross.
+I remember about a dozen years ago, I was going through a particularly challenging time that felt like a hopeless period In my personal and spiritual development.
+Among other things, my mentor suggested that I read and meditate on Dark Night Of The Soul by St. John of The Cross.
 She suggested I pay close attention to the teachings on spiritual greed and gluttony.
-I immediately became furious at her, but pretended as if I was okay.
+I immediately became furious at her but pretended as if I was okay.
 Of course, she knew better.
 Like any “good student” who wants to prove to his mentor just how good a student he is, I left her and directly went to buy a copy of the book.

 Spiritual Greed and Gluttony – A Teaching